ahs95/Home.LLC_Assessment/README.md

 ## Submission

-The final submission for the assessment includes a link to the GitHub repository containing the documentation, code, and reports.
+The final submission for the assessment includes a link to the GitHub repository containing the documentation, code, and data visualizations.